paihuang/paihuang.github.io/_posts/2019-02-12-Seattle-Boston-Airbnb-for-low-budgets.md

 chalets, Other, B&B, cabins, and Bungalows.
 On the other hand, the price of lodging in Boats are the most epxensive, then in decreasing order, Campers/RVs, lofts, condominiums, treehouses and yurts.

+# - Book B&B, Campers/RVs, dorms, entire floor, houses, townhouses, or villas to save money in Boston.
+Similar to the ledging prices in Seattle, the lodging prices in Boston also positively correlate to numbe of bathrooms, bedrooms, beds and the number of guests the property can accomodate.
+In addition, property type also plays an essential role in the price of the lodging properties.
+The model tells us that among all the property types, the price of lodging in Campers/RVs are cheapest, then in increasing order: properties offering the entire floor, dorms, houses, villas, townhouses, B&B, and boats.
+On the other hand, the price of lodging in guesthouses are the most expensive, then in decreasing order, lofts, condominiums, and other.

+Our analysis also reveals that currently, based on the variables we have, the model still does not have very strong predictive power.
+We hope to further incorporate more variables, such as amenities provided, into the models and see if we can gain greater insights into the data.